KlickEx

-KlickEx is a Polynesian Central Bank Money payments system for domestic, high value, low value, securities, cheque, and electronic foreign exchange transactions using an interbank smart market retail system.
-It provides exchange clearing service platforms to central bank, commercial bank, nonbank, and non-financial clients in the Pacific Islands, also providing a guaranteed fund, net settlement, retail servicing to mobile money operations across the region, avoiding the usual foreign transfer delays, fees and spreads by matching up individuals (and institutions) or central-bank-settling payments to and from the islands.
+KlickEx is a New Zealand fintech company that provides a payment system for domestic, low value electronic foreign exchange transactions to Polynesian countries using a smart market retail system.

+The company provides exchange clearing service platforms to central bank, commercial bank, nonbank, and non-financial clients in the Pacific Islands, also providing a guaranteed fund, net settlement, retail servicing to mobile money operations across the region, avoiding the usual foreign transfer delays, fees and spreads by matching up individuals (and institutions) or central-bank-settling payments to and from the islands.

 Payments can be made between the Pacific Islands and Australia, New Zealand, and Europe.
 The system also allows users to transfer directly to mobile wallets, and Bank accounts.

-KlickEx is both a systems provider, and a licensed and prudentially supervised payment systems, for acceleraring traditional international bank transfers and payments for older remittance networks where the minimum transfer fees would often make it uneconomical to send low value payments that are typical for migrant workers and relatives of the island communities.
+KlickEx is both a systems provider, and a licensed and prudentially supervised payment systems, for international bank transfers and payments for older remittance networks where the minimum transfer fees would often make it uneconomical to send low value payments that are typical for migrant workers and relatives of the island communities.

 History

 The company name is derived from the title: The Klick Exchange Trading Company.
-The company was resident of the ICE-house incubator innovation centre in Auckland.
+The company was resident of the ICE-house incubator innovation centre in Auckland and was founded by Robert Bell.

 The KlickEx system is based on trading technology that has been operational since 2002.

 Through a regional partnership with the United Nations Development Program, and the Australian and New Zealand Governments in 2011; KlickEx continued to build services and by providing the platform for Mobile Carriers (MNO) to integrate mobile wallet platforms into the established banking system; thereby accelerating the penetration of financial services to the unbanked in the Pacific, particularly focusing on Rural communities, and financial inclusion for women in developing economies.

 In 2012, the company was a finalist for several New Zealand Hi-Tech Awards, in several categories including Ministry of Science and Innovation Start-up of the Year, Best New Software, Best New Service (2012).